 Fresh Pecans

 Use fresh pecans for the best flavor.
-After pecans sit for months in a cabinet, they lose their fresh, sweet buttery flavor and can become tasteless like cardboard.
-Or, if stored at a warm temperature, they can oxidize and become rancid with a strong unpleasant taste.
-Sometimes when you buy pecans just before they are harvested in the fall, they are last year’s nuts which means they are losing their fresh taste.
+After pecans sit for months in a cabinet, they lose their fresh, sweet, buttery flavor and can become tasteless like cardboard.
+Or, if stored at warm temperatures, they can oxidize and become rancid, developing a strong, unpleasant taste.
+Sometimes, when you buy pecans just before they are harvested in the fall, they are last year’s nuts, which means they are losing their fresh taste.
 If possible, test-taste them before buying.
-Be careful buying from large box stores just before a new crop is harvested because they will be older nuts.
+Be careful buying from large box stores just before a new crop is harvested, because they will be older nuts.

 Frozen Pecans

-When you buy fresh pecans, one way to keep them from losing their flavor is to store them sealed in the freezer.
+When you buy fresh pecans, one way to keep them from losing their flavor is to store them in a sealed freezer bag.
 They will keep for a year (or more) when frozen.
 You can also help prolong their fresh taste by storing them in the refrigerator, where they will keep for months.
 If you store pecans (or other nuts) in a cabinet, always taste them before using them in a recipe.
 Because they have a lot of oil, nuts can become rancid in warm temperatures and when left out and exposed to light.
-Also, it is wise to taste more than one nut in an older bag because they don’t all become rancid at the same time.
+Also, it is wise to taste more than one nut from an older bag, since they don’t all go rancid at the same time.

 Use Room Temperature Ingredients in Caramel Pecan Cake

-This recipe has eggs, butter, and sour cream in it.
-Bring these ingredients to room temperature before using them for the best results with this recipe.
+This recipe contains eggs, butter, and sour cream.
+Bring these ingredients to room temperature before using them for the best results.

 How to Quickly Bring Eggs to Room Temperature

-Place eggs in a bowl of warm water (not hot, or you might cook them) for 10 minutes to quickly bring them to room temperature.
+Place eggs in a bowl of warm water (not hot, or they might cook) for 10 minutes to quickly bring them to room temperature.
 However, if you plan to use egg whites or yolks, separate them while cold because room-temperature yolks break easily.
-Place separated eggs into a sturdy flat-bottomed bowl like a ramekin.
+Place the separated eggs into a sturdy, flat-bottomed bowl, such as a ramekin.
 Set the ramekin in a deep pan and pour hot water around it.
 The water will heat the ramekin and eggs inside it.
-However, if using one or two separated eggs, just let them sit out while preparing the rest of the ingredients because they will come to room temperature quicker than whole eggs.
+However, if using one or two separate eggs, let them sit out while preparing the rest of the ingredients, as they will come to room temperature more quickly than whole eggs.

 After preparing the cake batter, pour half into the prepared cake pan.
 Sprinkle half of the prepared pecans over the batter.
-Then, pour the rest of the cake batter over this and sprinkle the rest of the pecans on top.
+Then pour the remaining cake batter over this and sprinkle the remaining pecans on top.

 Caramel Sauce